eligiv/jQuery-bgCover/README.md

   },

   onClickOut : function( obj ) {
-    arg.destroy(true); // destroy the effect and return to the site
+    obj.destroy(true); // destroy the effect and return to the site

     // Triggered when user click out of the element box },